-Statement Never (0) Rarely (1) Occassionally (2) Frequently (3) Always (4) Our club has a member protection policy that covers against gender, sexuality, race, ethnicity, disability cultural background, religion and age.
+STATEMENT NEVER (0) RARELY (1) OCCASIONALLY (2) FREQUENTLY (3) ALWAYS (4) Our club has a member protection policy that covers against gender, sexuality, race, ethnicity, disability cultural background, religion and age.
 It is promoted and communicated to its members.
 Our club has a formal feedback process for any considerations or complaints that we encourage members to use.
 We ensure to act and respond to feedback accordingly.
 All club events (social, official etc.) are family friendly, accessible and inclusive of all.
+Our club uses images that reflect our broad membership, including women, people of all genders, diverse cultures, people with a disability and/or people who belong to Aboriginal and/or Torres Strait Islander communities.
+E.g. club newsletter, websites, photos around the club rooms.
 Our club celebrate women and girls at all levels of the club including teams and those behind the scene.
-E.g. team photos and trophies / flags are equally displayed around the club room in clear view, acknowledgments at award nights etc. Our club uses images that reflect our broad membership, including women, people of all genders, diverse cultures, people with a disability and/or people who belong to Aboriginal and/or Torres Strait Islander communities E.g. club newsletter, websites, photos around the club rooms.
-Female role models (e.g. sportswomen, coaches, etc.) are considered and invited as special guests when running events for our members.
+E.g. team photos and trophies / flags are equally displayed around the club room in clear view, acknowledgements at award nights etc. Female role models (e.g. sportswomen, coaches, etc.) are considered and invited as special guests when running events for our members.
 Simplifying language when sending messages to members is considered to allow understanding across cultures and ages (including children).
-Our club is continually and actively working to improve its culture to be a welcoming place for all women and girls Total / 32
+Our club is continually and actively working to improve its culture to be a welcoming place for all women and girls.